 Who is eligible and how do you apply?

 The NAIS community is for students who are eligible to live in University Housing and are willing to enroll in the required courses.
-Students also participate in co-curricular activities (workshops, events, service learning, etc.) and are encouraged to serve as a mentor or mentee through the peer mentoring program if possible.
+Students also participate in co-curricular activities (workshops, events, service learning, etc.) and are encouraged to serve as a mentor or mentee through the peer mentoring program.

 All details about the ARC can be found both on the Housing website (https://housing.uoregon.edu/communities/native-american-and-indigenous-studies) and the Native Studies website (https://nativestudies.uoregon.edu/nais-arc/)